davidgiga1993/octoploy/README.md

 ## Configuration
 In OK8Deploy you define apps, each app can contain multiple yml files.
-Additionally, there is a project configuration which defines the OC project which should be used.
+Additionally, there is a project configuration which describes the OC project.

 All yml files will be pre-processed before they will be imported.
 This includes replacing any known `${KEY}` variables with their associate values.